 Ina Marija Ubaite

 Laura joined Park Avenue Artists in 2016.
 Prior to joining PAA, Laura was an agent with United Talent Agency (formerly The Agency Group) where she booked a very diverse roster of artists such as Alison Balsom, Jake Shimabukuro, Jane Krakowski, Kishi Bashi, Snarky Puppy, and many more with orchestras and music venues/series all across North America.

 Laura's experience encompasses several facets of the music industry, including artist management and booking, public relations, education, and performance.
 Laura also served as Director of Workplace Programs at Business Committee for the Arts, an organization that promotes business support of the arts which was founded by David Rockefeller.
 Additionally, Ms. Dunaway has held positions at Alliance Artist Management, Vantage Artists Management, ICM Artists and internships with the Baltimore Symphony Orchestra and Interlochen Center for the Arts.
 Laura graduated from The Peabody Institute of the Johns Hopkins University with a Master's degree in percussion performance, and earned her Bachelor's degree in percussion performance from the University of Miami in Coral Gables, Florida.

-Cindy Liu joins Park Avenue Artists as part-time Operations Manager, after having interned in fall 2017, assisting in a variety of daily artist-management tasks.
-She is completing her B.A. in English & Comparative Literature and Sociology at Columbia University, with concentrations in Eating Like a Queen and Being Outspoken.
+Cindy Liu joins Park Avenue Artists as Associate Manager/Operations Manager, assisting in a variety of daily artist-management tasks.
+She completed her B.A. in English & Comparative Literature and Sociology at Columbia University in May 2018, with concentrations in Eating Like a Queen and Being Outspoken.

 On-campus, she co-founded the Intercollegiate Chamber Music Festival in collaboration with the Chamber Music Society of Lincoln Center, served as co-president for Columbia Classical Performers, and co-led the Formal Petition for Proprietary On-Campus Music Performance Space.
 Having played piano since she was six, Cindy has enjoyed performances at New York's Carnegie and Steinway Halls, Washington, D.C.'s Kennedy Center Concert Hall, the Music Center at Strathmore, and the Hungarian & Austrian embassies, Columbia University, Princeton University, China, Toronto, and for the family of composer Sergei Prokofiev in Paris.